On Transportation of Mini-batches: A Hierarchical Approach: Batch of Mini-batches Optimal Transport

-The proof of Theorem~\ref{theorem:statistical_complexity} is in Appendix~\ref{section:Proof}.
+Our next result shows the approximation error between the BoMb-OT loss and the population BoMb-OT distance.
+We provide the following result with the approximation error when $d \in \{W_{p}, SW_{p}\}$. \begin{theorem}[Population BoMb-OT] Assume that $p \geq 1$, $\mathcal{X}$ is a compact subset of $\mathbb{R}^{N}$, and all the possible mini-batches are considered.
+Then, we have (i) $\bigr| \widehat{\bomb}_d^{k,m}(\mu_n, \nu_n) - \bomb_d^m(\mu, \nu) \bigr| = \mathcal{O}_{P} \big(m^{1 - \frac{1}{p}}/ n^{\frac{1}{N}} \big)$ when $d \equiv W_{p}$; (ii) $\bigr| \widehat{\bomb}_d^{k,m}(\mu_n, \nu_n) - \bomb_d^m(\mu, \nu) \bigr| = \mathcal{O}_{P} \big(m^{1 - \frac{1}{p}}/ n^{\frac{1}{2}} \big)$ when $d \equiv SW_{p}$ and $k$ is the number of mini-batches. \end{theorem} The proof of Theorem~\ref{theorem:statistical_complexity} is in Appendix~\ref{section:Proof}.
 We would like to remark that the dependency of the sample complexity of the BoMb-OT on $N$ is necessary when $d \equiv W_{p}$.
 It is due to the inclusion of the additional optimal transport in the BoMb-OT.
 On the other hand, the curse of dimensionality of the BoMb-OT loss does not happen when $d \equiv SW_{p}$.
 Furthermore, the choice $d \equiv SW_{p}$ improves not only the sample complexity but also the computational complexity of the BoMb-OT.
 In particular, in Appendix~\ref{sec:additional_stuffs}, we demonstrate that the computational complexity of the BoMb-OT is $\mathcal{O}(k^2 m \log m)$ when $d \equiv SW_{p}$.
 Another potential scenario that the BoMb-OT does not have the curse of dimensionality is when we consider its entropic regularized version in \eqref{eq:entropic_Bomb}.
 The entropic optimal transport had been shown to have sample complexity at the order $n^{-\frac{1}{2}}$~\cite{Mena_2019}.
-In the case of the entropic regularized BoMb-OT (eBoMb-OT) (see equation~(\ref{eq:entropic_Bomb}) in Appendix~\ref{sec:additional_stuffs}), when the regularized parameter $\lambda$ is infinity, namely, the m-OT, the result of~\cite{fatras2020learning, fatras2021minibatch} already established the sample complexity $n^{-\frac{1}{2}}$.
-However, for a general value of the regularized parameter, it is unclear whether we still have this sample complexity $n^{-\frac{1}{2}}$ of the eBoMb-OT.
-We leave this question for the future work.
+In the case of the entropic regularized BoMb-OT (see equation~(\ref{eq:entropic_Bomb}) in Appendix~\ref{sec:additional_stuffs}), when the regularized parameter $\lambda$ is infinity, namely, the m-OT, the result of~\cite{fatras2020learning, fatras2021minibatch} already established the sample complexity $n^{-\frac{1}{2}}$.
+However, for a general value of the regularized parameter, it is unclear whether we still have this sample complexity $n^{-\frac{1}{2}}$ of the entropic BoMb-OT.
+We leave this question for future works.